cefitzg/heterothermy/README.md

-# "Discovering universal temperature regulation dynamics in animals" https://arxiv.org/abs/2504.00359 codebase
+# Discovering a low-dimensional temperature control architecture across animals https://arxiv.org/abs/2504.00359 codebase

+## Directories:

-## ai_files directory
+* ai_files directory
 	* contains .ai files (and pdf versions) of figures in the main text.

-## fig1 directory
+* fig1 directory
 	* contains matlab scripts to reproduce panels in Figure 1 in the main text.

-## fig2 directory
+* fig2 directory
 	* contains matlab scripts to reproduce panels in Figure 2 in the main text.

-## fig3 directory
+* fig3 directory
 	* contains matlab scripts to reproduce panels in Figure 3 in the main text.

-## fig4 directory
+* fig4 directory
 	* contains matlab scripts to reproduce panels in Figure 4 in the main text.

-## fig5 directory
+* fig5 directory
 	* contains matlab scripts to reproduce panels in Figure 5 in the main text.

-## supp_figs directory
+* supp_figs directory
 	* contains matlab scripts to reproduce supplementary figures.

-## code directory:
+* code directory:

 This project utilizes several, somewhat involved bases written by myself, Andrew Engedal, and the authors of the paper: https://pubs.aip.org/aip/cha/article/32/6/063101/2835714.
 The code is written in Python, Julia, Matlab, and some bash.